davelosert/gh-metrics-collector/README.md

 - [ ] Calculate the remaning time (use the response times to create an average and multply with pages remaning)
 - [ ] Allow controlling the concurrency as well as throughput with two variables:
   - [ ] concurrency: How many repositories to query in parallel
-  - [ ] trhoughput: Maximum amount of time to query the API in one second
+  - [ ] throughput: Maximum amount of time to query the API in one second